-Let’s see why I don’t think it is a great option when it comes to Tanzania:
+Here is why I don’t think that is a great option when it comes to Tanzania:

 - There is A LOT of paperwork you will need to do at the entrance to the park

-- You might not see much, with an almost 100% likelihood you won’t see as much as with the driver
+- You might not see much, with an almost 100% likelihood you won’t see as much as with a driver

-- If you are doing an independent safari, you might easily get lost in the National Park because they are huuuge!
+- If you are doing an independent safari, you might easily get lost in a national park because they are huuuge!
 There are no proper roads that are shown on a GPS.
-You will be given a paper map, but it is not easy to navigate and understand what is where.
+You will be given a paper map, but it is not easy to navigate or understand what is where.
 Did I mention the area is quite huge?!

-- The roads are really bad quality and you will need to cross rivers and go off-road.
-Many cars get stuck there, even the experienced drivers, and I saw that happen to a couple of cars myself.
+- The roads are really a bad quality and you will need to cross rivers and go off-road.
+Many cars get stuck there, even the experienced drivers, and I saw it happen to a couple of cars myself.
 That tourist spent half a day in the car (they are not allowed to get out and it was also raining).
-If you don’t know the area, this can easily happen to you and you won’t even know how to ask for help.
+If you don’t know the area, this can easily happen to you and you won’t even know how to get help.